torvalds/linux/Documentation/kbuild/makefiles.rst

 A Makefile is only responsible for building objects in its own directory.
 Files in subdirectories should be taken care of by Makefiles in these subdirs.
-The build system will automatically invoke make recursively in subdirectories, provided you let it know of them.
+The build system will automatically invoke make recursively in subdirectories, provided you let it kanalw of them.

 To do so, obj-y and obj-m are used.